sg893052/sonic-buildimage/release_documents/Command-Reference.md

   ```
   Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

-# AAA & TACACS+ Configuration And Show
+# AAA TACACS+ &amp; RADIUS Configuration And Show
-This section captures the various show commands & configuration commands that are applicable for the AAA (Authentication, Authorization, and Accounting) module.
+This section captures the various show commands and configuration commands that are applicable for the AAA (Authentication, Authorization, and Accounting) module.
 Admins can configure the type of authentication (local or remote tacacs based) required for the users and also the authentication failthrough and fallback options.
 Following show command displays the current running configuration related to the AAA.